-&#8220;As to what concerns the difference which exists between the elder and the pastor, I say that pastorship was a gift of the Holy Spirit, which the office of elder was not.
+"As to what concerns the difference which exists between the elder and the pastor, I say that pastorship was a gift of the Holy Spirit, which the office of elder was not.
 This office was established by men in the Church, according to God no doubt; but it was a governmental institution, and not a gift from on high, although certain gifts and qualities were *necessary* to the one who was named elder.
-I have said that *the gift of feeding the flock* of God in one way or other was necessary or suitable to him, because it appears, by the Epistle to Timothy, that the elders who laboured in the word and doctrine are distinguished from other elders.&#8221;
+I have said that *the gift of feeding the flock* of God in one way or other was necessary or suitable to him, because it appears, by the Epistle to Timothy, that the elders who laboured in the word and doctrine are distinguished from other elders."

-I am sorry to be obliged to reproduce these extracts from my own writings, but the subiect, at bottom, connects itself with that which acts powerfully on the walk of Christians; and it is important it should at least be understood what is the real question.
+I am sorry to be obliged to reproduce these extracts from my own writings, but the subject, at bottom, connects itself with that which acts powerfully on the walk of Christians; and it is important it should at least be understood what is the real question.

-In sum, here is what I have said, and what the author of the &#8220;Examination&#8221; has made me say.
+In sum, here is what I have said, and what the author of the "Examination" has made me say.

-| For he has recognized the force of a critical observation which is to be found in them as to a Greek phrase.
+¦ For he has recognized the force of a critical observation which is to be found in them as to a Greek phrase.

 {10}